MATES - the home of community theatre.

 MATES Theatre Genesis Inc. provides an avenue for people of all ages to 'have a go' at any or all disciplines of theatre.

-From a small, local presence MATES volunteers have been building a reputation that attracts patrons from local areas and the wider Brisbane community.
+From a small, local presence MATES volunteers have been building a reputation attracting patrons from both local and the wider Brisbane community.

 Striving to nurture an inclusive performing arts community MATES offers members a myriad of opportunity to participate in all aspects of theatre.